 Oji India Packaging Pvt Ltd inaugurated its fifth facility in the country at Sri City in Andhra Pradesh.
 The factory will produce corrugated boxes and packaging accessories and employ approximately 300 people in the region.

-SIG, a Swiss based packaging company, laid the foundation of first aseptic carton packs in Ahmedabad in 2023 and plan to invent a sum of Rs.
-880 crores (US$ 106.02 million) over the period of 2023-2025.
+SIG, a Swiss based packaging company, laid the foundation of first aseptic carton packs in Ahmedabad in 2023 and plan to invest a sum of Rs.
+880 crores (US$ 106.02 million) over the period of 2023-2025, with additional US$ 50 million committed for Phase 2 by 2027.

 As the packaging industry stands as the fifth largest industry in India, the government plans to adopt several initiatives that focus on the sustainability manufacturing methods, minimizing of plastic packaging and adoption of sustainable material for the packaging industry.